gbaliarda/neighbour-particle-finder/README.md

 This will generate a file called output.txt with each particle and its neighbours.
 It will also print how long both brute force and cell index method took to execute.

+## Taking into account particles with radius
+The `L/M > Rc` criteria when working with non-punctual particles (r > 0) changes to `L / M > Rc + maxR`, where `maxR` is the maximum radius among all the particles in the simulation.

+This is to prevent the case where a particle is at a given cell but its border is in a neighbor cell.

 # Run visuals

 ## Manim